buvoli/nprk-mr-intro/README.md

 ---

-This directory contains Mathematica and MATLAB code for:
+This directory contains Mathematica and MATLAB code for the manuscript

     T. Buvoli, B. K. Tran, B. S. Southworth, "Multirate Runge-Kutta for Nonlinearly Partitioned Systems," (2025).